Important note on the practical accounting of modules

 Further qualification, in the form of a doctorate, is possible with appropriate suitability.

-Tanja Sophia Klopper (graduated March 2021)
+Tanja Sophia Klopper (graduation March 2021)

 I decided to do the Master's programme in Environmental Modelling after I enjoyed mathematics and programming the most in my Bachelor's programme, Bioengineering.
 I did a semester abroad in Trondheim (Norway) after my Bachelor's and took a course on network theory there - I enjoyed it so much that I wanted to specialise in modelling.
 Since environmental protection has been close to my heart for years, I became aware of the Environmental Modelling degree programme.
 As a perspective after graduation, I could imagine working in environmental systems research, such as investigating how targeted interventions in the environment work in terms of environmental protection.
-This also sounded attractive to me in the context of a doctorate.
+That also sounded attractive to me in the context of a doctorate.
 With my background as an engineer, the Computational Science and Engineering programme was also a possibility for me, and I also applied to "Environmental Systems and Resource Management" in Osnabrück.
 In the end, environmental modelling convinced me because the degree programme offers a lot of flexibility in course selection and you are very free in your specialisation.
 I also really liked the city of Oldenburg during a short visit while passing through.

 The aforementioned flexibility of the degree programme was a little overwhelming for me and many of my fellow students in the first semester.
 Many courses and specialisations are interesting, but it was sometimes difficult to avoid overlaps.
 However, it was possible to register for several courses in each semester and make a final decision later.
 I really liked the small courses and the resulting close contact with the teachers.
 Practical work and exercises were also an important part of most courses - including research work, developing your own models or presentations.
 I was able to expand my programming skills as I had hoped and learned a lot about scientific work.
 The degree programme includes three internships (two smaller projects and one large one), which can be completed both at the university and externally at research institutions or in companies.
-I really appreciated this freedom and used all three options.
+I really appreciated this freedom and took advantage of all three options.
 For example, I completed my large internship at Rifcon GmbH in the area of effect modelling and presented the results I obtained there in the form of a poster at the international SETAC conference (this was held digitally in 2020).
 My participation was funded by the university as part of "forschen@studium".
 I did another internship at the Helmholtz Centre Dresden-Rossendorf, after which I was able to complete my studies there with my Master's thesis.
 It was about battery simulations, which fitted in very well with my "energy systems" profile.
 Throughout my studies, I enjoyed very good supervision and could also count on the support of the lecturers in case of organisational difficulties.

 After graduating, I have now decided to do a doctorate at the University of Karlsruhe.
 The topic has little to do with what I had in mind before my studies - I am now working on the design of a process for battery production and the development of a digital twin for process automation.
 This may not sound like "environmental modelling", but I can score points with many of the skills I have acquired - especially with my programming experience and routine in writing scientific papers.